yiisoft/validator/docs/guide/conditional-validation.md

 );
 ```

-It's also possible to set it globally for all rules of this type at the handler level via
+It is also possible to set it globally for all rules of this type at the handler level via
 `RequiredHandler::$defaultEmptyCriteria`.

 ## `when`

-`when` provides an option to set a callable with an arbitrary condition that determines whether a rule it is attached to
+`when` provides the option to apply the rule dependent on a condition.
+It determines if the rule will be skipped.
-must be skipped.
-The function signature is as follows:
+The function for `when` is as follows:

 ```php
 function (mixed $value, ValidationContext $context): bool;